TeXlyre/texlyre.github.io/docs/projects/creating-projects.md

 Consider your project's specific needs when selecting engines.
 Documents requiring Unicode text, custom fonts, or complex mathematical notation might benefit from XeTeX's advanced capabilities.

 Engine selection affects compilation behavior and available features.
 Test your chosen engine with representative content early in the project to ensure it meets your formatting and output requirements.

+### Output Format

+Choose the Typst output format to render your Typst documents.
+Currently, PDF rendering is the default output format, however, TeXlyre also supports SVG and HTML rendering.

+Note that including SVG figures in your Typst document may not render PDF in full or may be distorted due to Typst's built-in conversion engine.

 ## Project Templates in Detail